Home Compare ORA.PA vs VOD.L

 Price setup map for ORA.PA and VOD.L Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ORA.PAVOD.L Relative valuation Structural strength

-Orange S.A. is stronger, but the price setup still looks more supportive for Vodafone Group Public Limited Company.
+Vodafone Group Public Limited Company and Orange S.A. look relatively close on structure, but the price setup still leans toward Vodafone Group Public Limited Company.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) and Forward P/E where available.